 For more than 120 years, Hormel Foods has focused on treating animals humanely, simply because it is the right thing to do.
-In order to produce the highest quality products possible, we incorporate industry-leading animal care practices at the very beginning of the production process.
+In order to produce the highest quality products possible, we incorporate industry-leading animal care practices throughout the production process.

 We construct our animal care practices by monitoring the best scientific data available, utilizing new technologies and incorporating years of hands-on experience.
-The combination of these factors allows us to have a consistent, successful and measurable animal care program.
+These factors allow us to have a consistent, measurable, and successful animal care program.

-Hormel Foods believes that animal care is a non-competitive issue and we are always willing to share our best practices with our suppliers; however, the company does not dictate which systems our independent producers use to operate on their farms—as long as they are compliant with the animal care standards outlined in our Supplier Responsibility Principles.
+At Hormel Foods, animal care is a non-competitive issue and we are always willing to share our best practices with our suppliers; however, the company does not dictate which systems our independent producers use to operate on their farms—as long as they are compliant with the animal care standards outlined in our Supplier Responsibility Principles.

 Throughout this section, we describe our commitment to responsible animal care practices and policies for hogs and turkeys.